rcmorano/docker-register/README.md

-This is fork from jwilder/docker-register but modified to working with [Vulcan][vulcan].
+This is forked from jwilder/docker-register but modified to working with [Vulcan][vulcan].

 docker-register sets up a container running [docker-gen][docker-gen].  docker-gen dynamically generate a python script when containers are started and stopped.
 This generated script registers the running containers host IP and port in etcd with a TTL.
-It works in tandem with [vulcand][vulacn] which is a dynamic and easilly expandable HTTP reverse proxy.
+It works in tandem with [vulcand][vulcan] which is a dynamic and easilly expandable HTTP reverse proxy.

 ### Usage